Warren Cromartie: Yomiuri Giants

 Cromartie became a free agent at the end of the season.
 After receiving some interest from the San Francisco Giants, he instructed agent Cookie Lazarus to send out feelers in Japan.
 He ended up signing with the Tokyo Yomiuri Giants of Nippon Professional Baseball on December 28, 1983.
 At 30 years old, Cromartie became the first, and perhaps the most prominent, American player still in his prime to sign with a Japanese baseball team.

 Upon his arrival in Japan, his manager, legendary Japanese slugger Sadaharu Oh, noticed a hitch in Cromartie's swing.
 He had Cromartie take batting practice with a book under his elbow to correct it.
 He had ten game-winning RBIs in his first season, and belted over thirty home runs in each of his first three seasons.
 During Cromartie's second season in Japan, his second son, Cody Oh Cromartie, was born.
 His middle name is in honor of Sadaharu Oh.

 The low point of Cromartie's career in Japan came in June 1987.
 The Central League suspended Cromartie for seven days and fined him $2143 for inciting a brawl with Masami Miyashita, a Chunichi Dragons pitcher who hit him in the back.
 The next time the Giants played in Nagoya, over 200 security guards were employed to protect Cromartie from the angry fans.

 A broken thumb also limited him to just 49 games in 1988.
 He appeared to be on his way to being Wally Pipped when his replacement, Ming-Tsu Lu, clubbed four home runs in his first five games.
 Lu was Taiwanese, and NPB has a "gaijin waku," or a limit of two foreign born players per team.
 Cromartie's former teammate with the Expos, pitcher Bill Gullickson, was also a member of the Giants.
 Given the salaries of Cromartie and Gullickson, Lu ended up being the odd man out.
+He even intended to leave after that season after Oh was let go from his managerial position that year, but was convinced by second stint manager Motoshi Fujita to stay to help the Giants christen the then-newly constructed Tokyo Dome.

 In 1989, Cromartie batted .378 with 15 home runs and 78 RBIs to be named MVP of the Central League, and lead his team to the Japan Series championship.
-In the deciding game of the series with the Kintetsu Buffaloes, Cromartie doubled in the fourth inning to ignite a three-run rally and homered in the seventh.
+In the deciding game of the series with the Kintetsu Buffaloes, who had the Pacific League MVP, fellow foreigner Ralph Bryant, Cromartie doubled in the fourth inning to ignite a three-run rally and homered in the seventh.
 He originally intended to retire at the end of the season, but his success prompted him to spend one more season with the Giants.